shakti-prakash/Hitcoin/README.md

 # Hitcoin
-Python implementation of a bitcoin-like blockchain
+Python implementation of a bitcoin-like blockchain.